 At the time of writing this article, there are 22 funds in the “Focused Equity” category.

 *A word of caution here with re: launch date.
-In a number of cases, previous schemes were merged or renamed or transformed into a focused equity fund to comply with the SEBI Scheme Categorization circular which was issued on October 06, 2017.
-The objective of this change by SEBI was to introduce better clarity for investors and bring in uniformity in the categorisation of schemes.
-Now, all fund houses are required to have just one scheme per pre-defined category with smaller exceptions like index or thematic funds.
+In many cases, previous schemes were merged or renamed or transformed into a focused equity fund.
+This was done to comply with the SEBI Scheme Categorization circular which was issued on October 06, 2017.
+The objective of this change was to introduce better clarity for investors and bring uniformity in scheme categorisation.
+Now, all fund houses are required to have just one scheme per pre-defined category.
+The only exceptions to this are index or thematic funds.

 Let’s understand this with an example.

-Franklin India Focused Equity Fund, the scheme with the highest AUM among focused equity funds, was earlier called the Franklin India High Growth Companies Fund which was one of the more popular schemes floated by the fund house.
+Franklin India Focused Equity Fund is the scheme with the highest AUM among focused equity funds.
+This fund was earlier called the Franklin India High Growth Companies Fund which was also one of the more popular schemes floated by the fund house.
 The change in name was effective from June 4, 2018.

-Similarly another popular focused equity fund is the SBI Focused Equity Fund which was originally launched in October 2004 as SBI Emerging Businesses Fund.
+Another popular focused equity fund is the SBI Focused Equity Fund.
+This fund was originally launched in October 2004 as SBI Emerging Businesses Fund.
 The erstwhile SBI Emerging Businesses Fund was geared towards mid cap and small cap investments.
 I looked at the October 2017 report from SBI Mutual Fund and found that 27% of the assets were in large cap funds while 68% of the assets were in mid and small cap funds.

-Again, I’d like to re-emphasize that the point here is not how much of assets were in large and mid/small cap companies but the entire exercise of partaking this information to you is to have an understanding of which erstwhile fund has been transformed into a focused fund now.
+Again, I’d like to re-emphasize that the point here is not how much of assets were in large and mid/small cap companies.
+This entire exercise of partaking this information to you is for you to have an understanding of which erstwhile fund has been transformed into a focused fund now.

 Performance of Focused Equity Funds

-In the earlier section of this post, we learnt that most focused equity funds had a different construct prior to 2017-2018 when these changes started to take shape.
-In light of this, it is important to have a greater weightage of the funds recent performance so as to make an apples-to-apples comparison.
+We learnt that most focused equity funds had a different construct prior to 2017-2018.
+In light of this, it is important to have a greater weightage of the funds recent performance.
+This will lead to an an apples-to-apples comparison.

-Just for reference sake, I am submitting the 6 month, 1 year, 2 year, 3 year and 5 year annual returns of the top few focused equity funds.
-Kindly take these numbers esp. the 3 year and 5 year CAGR with a pinch of salt and choose to ignore the same.
+For reference sake, I am submitting the 6 month, 1 year, 2 year, 3 year and 5 year annual returns of the top few focused equity funds.
+Kindly take the 3 year and 5 year CAGR with a pinch of salt and choose to ignore the same.

-The above data shows that the Axis Focused 25 Fund has lead the pack as it has the top spot in terms of performance in the 3Y and 5Y returns category.
+The above data shows that the Axis Focused 25 Fund has led the pack and has the top spot in terms of performance in the 3Y and 5Y returns category.
 Axis Focused 25 Fund is followed by IIFL Focused Equity Fund and the SBI Focused Equity Fund.

 More recently, we see that the IIFL Focused Equity Fund has offered superlative performance in the 1Y and 2Y bracket.

-Since benchmarking performance on the basis of 3Y or 5Y or even 2Y is difficult, a more effective strategy in case of focused equity funds is to look at quarter on quarter returns offered by the funds and then see which funds tend to offer a performance of your liking which generally comes down to consistency vs high return
+Since benchmarking performance on the basis of 3Y or 5Y or even 2Y is difficult, a more effective strategy in case of focused equity funds is to look at quarter on quarter returns.
+We can then see which funds tend to offer a consistent performance to your liking.

-Here is how the focused equity funds have performed over the last 9 quarters (I have used the quarter starting Oct 2017 because that’s when the SEBI announcement with regards to scheme categorization had come in)
+Here is how the focused equity funds have performed over the last 9 quarters.
+I have used the quarter starting Oct 2017 because that’s when the SEBI announced the guidelines to scheme categorization

-Reading from this data might be rather difficult, which is why it will be a good idea to rank the performance of each scheme for every quarter.
+Reading from this data might be rather difficult.
+That’s why it will be a good idea to rank the performance of each scheme for every quarter.
 This will certainly help in understanding the relative position of each fund in a very readable manner.

 Here are the quarterly rankings for every focused equity fund

-From the available rest, we see that there are five schemes which have done better than the others and have spent a reasonable amount of time in the top quartile (i.e. within the top 25%) of funds performance.
+From the available rest, we see that there are five schemes which have done better than the others.
+These five schemes have spent a reasonable amount of time in the top quartile (i.e. within the top 25%) of funds performance.
 I am presenting the quartile table below for a better assessment.